Everyone always wants to get the smallest chihuahua puppy possible. First of all, chihuahuas were not meant to weigh 2 pounds. They are

 to help him recover, he would have died.
 This is what I get for sleeping all night without

-The puppy did get better, and as of 10/20/07 is doing great.
+The puppy did get better, and is now a happy adult in his new home..

 The new owners would have no recourse if the puppy died of hypoglycemia either.